 Also new is Hongqiao Airport’s Terminal 2 (where most carriers are now based – primarily domestic flights), and with it the western extension of metro line 2 to Hongqiao, which opened on the same day.
 The Pudong extension has not yet opened.

 Today I got stuck in an elevator.
-And not just any elevator, but a Louis Vuitton elevator on the Champs Elysées.
+And not just any elevator, but a Louis Vuitton elevator on the Champs-Elysées.
 An LVMH elevator that was entirely black inside, without any lights or buttons.
 At first I thought it was some sort of art thing.
-But after thirty seconds, I noticed that the elevator had not yet done anything, except trap me inside.
+But after thirty seconds, I noticed that the elevator had not done a single thing, except to trap me inside.

 The new Shanghai city guide is due out in a few days, which makes it a good time to initiate a “Shanghai Updates” category – if ever there was a guidebook that needed an online updates page somewhere, this would be the one.
 Feel free to post your own discoveries (good or bad) here.
 To kick things off, I’ll start with the closures – yes, some listings have already closed before the book was even published, but hey, that’s what this page is for.
 Continue reading “Lonely Planet Shanghai Updates (February 2010)”